The Musée Picasso: A Dialogue with American Artist Henry Taylor

 An Influential Voice in Contemporary American Art

-Born in California, Taylor is recognized as one of the most influential figures in contemporary American art.
-His work is held in major institutional collections, including the Studio Museum in Harlem, the Metropolitan Museum of Art, They Whitney Museum of American Art and the Museum of Modern Art.
-A major retrospective at the Museum of Contemporary Art Los Angeles further solidified his international reputation.
+Born in California, Taylor has emerged as one of the leading voices in contemporary American art.
+His work is featured in the collections of major institutions such as the Studio Museum in Harlem, the Metropolitan Museum of Art, the Whitney Museum of American Art, and the Museum of Modern Art.
+His international recognition was further reinforced by a major retrospective at the Museum of Contemporary Art Los Angeles.

 All you can do is tell the truthHenry Taylor